Azure/aaz/Commands/apic/service/_create.md

 # [Command] _apic service create_

-Creates an instance of an Azure API Center service.
+Creates an instance or update an existing instance of an Azure API Center service.

 ## Versions